JudasDie/deeplearning.ai/README.md

 - You will not face problem above again thanks to tensorflow-1.4.0!
 -  **python3.6.x + cudnn6.0 + CUDA8.0 + tensorflow-1.4.0** work perfect!
 - Remember move files in cundnn to CUDA8.0 accordingly (you also do this in the past)!

+### Learn Tensorflow and Deep Neural Network
+- I recommend you a video course for learning tensorflow from Google, you can download [here](http://pan.baidu.com/s/1ge2xPuF)
+- A good introduction about Deep Neural Network, download [here](http://pan.baidu.com/s/1c1FviBA) <br/>

 ### Update Records
 - Specialization 4 Done!
 2017/11/13